Uncertainty Quantification and Confidence Intervals for Naive Rare-Event Estimators: Problem Setting and Motivation

 Suppose we would like to estimate a target probability $p$ by using information from the Bernoulli data, or equivalently $\hat p$.
 In particular, we would like to construct a CI for $p$ that has justifiable statistical guarantees.
 In answering this, we would also quantify the error between the point estimate $\hat p$ and $p$.

 First of all, we clarify what a good CI is supposed to be.
 To this end, we mainly consider the \emph{validity} of the coverage and \emph{tightness}.
-Throughout this paper, we say that $[\hat p_l(\alpha),\hat p_u(\alpha)]$ is a valid $(1-\alpha)$-level CI if $P(\hat p_l(\alpha)\leq p\leq \hat p_u(\alpha))\geq 1-\alpha$.
-That is, a CI is valid or approximately valid if it covers the true probability $p$ with a high confidence.
+Throughout this paper, we say that $[\hat p_l(\alpha),\hat p_u(\alpha)]$ is a valid $(1-\alpha)$-level CI if $\mathbb{P}(\hat p_l(\alpha)\leq p\leq \hat p_u(\alpha))\geq 1-\alpha$.
 This notion of validity can be defined similarly for one-sided confidence bounds.
 On the other hand, a good CI should not be too wide; for example, in the extreme case, the trivial CI $[0,1]$ is valid, but it does not provide any useful information.
 In this paper, we quantify tightness by the ``half-width'', i.e., $\hat p_u(\alpha)-\hat p$ or $\hat p-\hat p_l(\alpha)$ (some intervals we consider are symmetric so there is no difference between the ``upper" and ``lower" half-widths, but some intervals are not, in which case the context would make the meaning of half-width clear).
 Importantly, considering that $p$ is tiny in the rare-event settings, the CI is meaningful only if the half-width is small relative to $p$ and $\hat p$.

 To understand the challenges, we first examine the use of a standard ``textbook" CI, and we focus on the upper confidence bound for now since the lower confidence bound can be argued analogously.
 More specifically, we use the following as the $(1-\alpha)$-level upper confidence bound